AzureAsura/AzureAsura/README.md

 🎓 A student locked in on the path to becoming a **future Web3 Developer**
 💻 Currently focusing on **Front-End Development**
 ✨ Anime enthusiast – my favorite character is **Sōsuke Aizen** (Bleach)
-⚡ Striving to become as calculated and unstoppable as him
+⚡ Striving to become as calculated and unstoppable as hi

 ---